 How does a learner’s permit affect car insurance?

 Parents should inform their car insurance company about the licensing status of any teens or new drivers in their household, including anyone with a learner’s permit.
+Parents can expect their insurance rates to skyrocket when adding a teen driver to their policy.

-Most insurance policies require the policyholder to notify the car insurance provider of any licensed driver in their household.
+Insurers require the policyholder to notify the car insurance provider of any licensed driver in their household.
 According to the New York State Insurance Department, an insurer is permitted to consider all resident operators of an insured vehicle in rating an auto insurance policy.
 This includes a child that only has their learner’s permit.

 Resources & Methodology